 - Onion Family

 - -limit Acidic/Yang foods.

 I’d also like to highlight the importance of spices.
 Its easy to think of spices as mere flavorings but nothing could be further from the truth.
-One could consider them To be like a PH balancer in a sense.
+Provided they are fresh, most have medicinal properties or Counteract the negative properties of certain ingredients.

 As I said earlier, here is some more information for those interested.

 - Anscestry and our diet

 - The Raw story on milk, yogurt and more.

 - The dark side of coconut oil

 I hope you found this informative.
 Be well.